Leo-Corporation/LeoCorpLibrary-Web/documentation/Environment.md

 </details>

-The ``GetDirectoryCount`` method allow you to get the number of directoires in a specified directory.
+The ``GetDirectoryCount`` method allow you to get the number of directories in a specified directory.
 Returns a ``int`` value.
 It has two variation

 **Variation 1**
 ~~~ cs